-Maia and I painted with yarn dipped in liquid watercolors yesterday.
-So fun!
+Maia and I painted with yarn dipped in liquid watercolors yesterday, which was so much fun!

-It’s one of the projects from MaryAnn Kohl’s new Art with Anything: 52 Weeks of Fun Using Everyday Stuff.
+Yarn painting is one of the projects from MaryAnn Kohl’s book, Art with Anything: 52 Weeks of Fun Using Everyday Stuff.

 We dipped our yarn in the paint, then swirled it around our paper.